Skip to main content

 CARINA SOARES-CUNHA

-Researcher at ICVS - Research Institute of Life and Health Sciences of the University of Minho
+Researcher at the ICVS - Institute for Research in Life and Health Sciences (ICVS) of the University of Minho

-Understanding and preventing addictive behaviors requires the study of the brain and a deeper knowledge of the nucleus accumbens - one of the areas responsible for the sensation of pleasure that is generated after an external stimulus.
-Carina Soares-Cunha, Post-Doctorate in Neuroscience from the Zuckerman Institute, Columbia University, United States, intends with her research to identify the groups of specific neurons that are activated in exposure to natural rewards or to drugs of abuse and that can be found in this region of the brain.
-On the one hand, he seeks to know the objective location of these neurons, and on the other hand, to distinguish those that respond to natural rewards from those that react to chemical stimuli.
+Understanding and preventing addictive behaviors necessarily involves studying the brain and gaining a deeper understanding of the nucleus accumbens - one of the areas responsible for the sensation of pleasure that is generated after an external stimulus.
+Carina Soares-Cunha, a post-doctoral researcher in Neuroscience at the Zuckerman Institute, Columbia University, USA, aims to identify the groups of specific neurons that are activated when exposed to natural rewards or drugs of abuse and that can be found in this region of the brain.
+On the one hand, he wants to know the objective location of these neurons and, on the other, to distinguish those that respond to natural rewards from those that react to chemical stimuli.

 ercgrants